Gay Couple Travel: Our City Weekend Groningen | The Netherlands

 A Gay Couple City Weekend Groningen – Second stop on our Dutch City Tour 2016: Groningen in the North of the Netherlands.
 During our first weekend together in Groningen, we try to get an overview over the so-called “Dutch capital of the North”.
 And of course, one thing was definetely on our list “not to be missed”, a visit at the Groninger Museum.
 Although the Winter weather was typical Dutch (means rainy, misty and windy), we dressed accordingly warm and water-proof to start our adventure Groningen, not far from the German border.

 As usual, we search for the highest and best view point, good places to discover architectural highlights typical for the city, and some nice place to eat, drink and dance.
 In general, the city of Groningen with its compact and walkable old town surrounded by Grachten is, next to its famous Groninger Museum, very well known for the popular student life and a creative art scene.
-Join us on our gay-friendly weekend trip to the capital of the Dutch province Groningen and experience Groningen through a couple of men’s eyes.
+Join us on our gay-friendly Gay City Trip to Groningen and experience the capital city of the Dutch province Groningen through a couple of men‘s eyes.
 Looking for other Dutch cities?
 Have a look on our trips to more cities of the Netherlands.

 Groninger Museum – Joris Laarman Lab / David Bowie is | Martini Tower | Artspace NP3 | Restaurant Huize Maas | Gaybar De Kast